-A considerable number of articles and papers have presented statistical evidence that separatist civil wars occur more frequently in oil-rich than in oil-poor regions using a variety of samples, civil war measures, oil measures, and research designs (Sorens, 2011; Morelli and Rohner, 2015; Hunziker and Cederman, 2017; Paine, 2017).
-Exemplifying patterns found in existing research, within a broad sample of ethnic minority groups between 1945 and 2013, groups with at least one giant oil field in their territory initiated a separatist civil war more than twice as frequently as oil-poor groups, 1.3% of years compared to 0.6%.
+Many articles document statistical evidence that separatist civil wars occur more frequently in oil-rich than in oil-poor regions, using various samples, civil war measures, oil measures, and research designs (Sorens, 2011; Morelli and Rohner, 2015; Hunziker and Cederman, 2017; Paine, 2017).
+Exemplifying patterns found in existing research, within a broad sample of ethnic minority groups in non-OECD countries between 1945 and 2013, groups with at least one giant oil field in their territory initiated a separatist civil war 2.8 times more frequently than oil-poor groups, 1.02% of years compared to 0.37%.
 Table 2 shows that these separatist civil wars have ranged across geographical regions from Africa (Angola, Nigeria, Sudan) to the Middle East (Iran, Iraq) to South Asia (India, Pakistan) to Southeast Asia (Indonesia) to Eastern Europe (Russia).

 Explaining the empirical oil-separatism pattern is crucial because widespread proclamations of a "conflict resource curse" hinge in large part on this specific relationship.
 Other natural resources do not robustly associate with civil war onset.
 Correlations for alluvial diamonds, for example, are statistically fragile (Ross, 2015, 250).
-Therefore, oil is important to examine not only because it is overwhelmingly the most valuable natural resource among internationally traded commodities-ten to one hundred times the next-most traded commodity (Colgan 2013, 12)-but also because it appears distinctive in its systematic conflict-inducing properties.
-Furthermore, even when specifically examining oil, there is no systematic relationship between oil production and aggregate civil war onset at the country level (Cotet and Tsui 2013, Bazzi and Blattman 2014; Ross 2015, 251), in particular because oil does not appear to "curse" prospects for the other major type of civil war, center-seeking civil wars in which rebels fight to capture the capital (Paine, 2016).
+Therefore, oil is important to examine not only because it composes overwhelmingly the most valuable natural resource among internationally traded commodities-ten to one hundred times the next-most traded commodity (Colgan 2013, 12)-but also because oil appears distinctive in its systematic conflict-inducing properties.
+Furthermore, oil production and aggregate civil war onset do not systematically correlate at the country level (Cotet and Tsui 2013, Bazzi and Blattman 2014; Ross 2015, 251).
+Oil does not "curse" prospects for the other major type of civil war, center-seeking civil wars in which rebels fight to capture the capital, a discrepancy that Paine (2016, 2017) examines.